Chapter 24 Pushy Engineer Introduces HimselfElizabeth Lin Johnson

 "I said, I like shopping, but my husband never takes me."

-I got up, took a few steps with heels clicking to go back to work, stopped and turned back to him.
+I got up, took a few steps with heels clicking to go back to my regular table, stopped and turned to him.
 He obviously had been watching my posterior sway.
 I opened the front of the smock so he could see the dress then left him smiling at the table.

 “He’s a joke.
 If you girls want him, he’s yours.
 You can have the dress and shoes too.”

-The truth, after a year of martial fidelity, I was swept off by my feet, not by him, by my repressed wantonness.
+In truth, after a year of marital fidelity, I was swept off my feet, not by him, not by wantonness, but by ego stroking.

 Author Notes: She tries to control and manipulate an engineer met a work by banter but is struggling with herself.